top of page

 Introduction 🌟

-The rise of remote work has fundamentally transformed housing demand in the United States.
-What began as an emergency measure during the COVID-19 pandemic has evolved into a long-term shift in how Americans live and work.
-By 2025, roughly 20–25% of the U.S. workforce is expected to remain remote or hybrid (McKinsey Global Institute), a figure that will continue to reshape residential real estate.
+The rise of remote work has fundamentally transformed housing demand across the United States.
+What began as a temporary solution during the COVID-19 pandemic has become a long-term shift, reshaping the way Americans choose where to live, work, and invest.
+By 2025, approximately 20–25% of the U.S. workforce is projected to remain fully remote or in hybrid arrangements (McKinsey Global Institute), a trend that continues to influence residential real estate, multifamily development, and property management strategies. 🏡💻

 The Remote Work Revolution and Housing Demand 📈💻